nicotsou/nicotsou.com/content/blog/tltr-typescript/index.md

 ## What is TypeScript?

 TypeScript is at the moment one of the most popular strongly typed flavors of JS.
-It is [highly adopted](https://2020.stateofjs.com/en-US/technologies/) by the many of the JS projects over the world, especially on backend applications.
+It is [highly adopted](https://2020.stateofjs.com/en-US/technologies/) by many of the JS projects over the world, especially on backend applications.

 What makes TypeScript easy to adopt is the fact that your code is as close to JavaScript as it can be.
 As a superset of JavaScript, any code that runs on JavaScript, runs perfectly well on TypeScript too.

 The maintainers of the TypeScript language decided to stay away from custom code syntax.
 Its additional features are already supported or they will be supported in future versions of JS.
-That's a huge benefit for developers, because you will theoretically don't need to refactor your code completely when an X feature of JavaScript becomes available, when TypeScript becomes obsolete, or when you find a better tool to handle your type definitions much more efficiently.
+That's a huge benefit for developers, because you theoretically won't need to refactor your code completely when an X feature of JavaScript becomes available, when TypeScript becomes obsolete, or when you find a better tool to handle your type definitions much more efficiently.

 ---